hect1k/nvd/README.md

 ## Features Implemented
 - **Backend**: Filtering CVE data based on parameters, exporting filtered CVE data to CSV, statistics for the entire CVE history, and JWT-based authentication for secure access.
 - **Frontend**: Color scheme based on users' preferred color scheme (dark or light), user authentication via JWT, display and filtering of CVE data, export functionality to CSV, charts using `react-chartjs-2`, and responsive design using Tailwind CSS.
-- **Docker Compose**: Both frontend and backend are packaged together, enabling you to run the entire application stack with Docker Compose.
+- **Integration**: Backend and frontend are packaged together, enabling you to run the entire application stack with ease.

 ---